List of EastEnders characters introduced in 2008: Selina Branning

 Selina Branning, played by Daisy Beaumont, was the ex-wife of Jack Branning (Scott Maslen), and mother of Penny Branning (Mia McKenna-Bruce).
 This was Beaumont's second role in EastEnders as she previously played Helen Graham in 2000.
 She was listed by Digital Spy as a suspect in Max Branning's (Jake Wood) hit-and-run, but Lauren Branning (Madeline Duggan) was the culprit.
 She appeared between 21 January and 1 February 2008.

 Selina was first heard leaving a message for Jack with Ronnie Mitchell (Samantha Womack).
-Ronnie later visited Selina to discuss Jack not being allowed to see their daughter, Penny, a wheelchair user who was paralysed from the waist down.
+Ronnie later visited Selina to discuss Jack not being allowed to see their daughter, Penny, a wheelchair user who was paralyzed from the waist down.
 Jack slept with Selina in his club's office, witnessed by Ronnie's sister Roxy Mitchell (Rita Simons).
 A week later, Selina phoned Jack to say she and Penny were leaving to live in France.
 On 1 December 2008, Jack told Ronnie that Selina was engaged, and it was revealed on 2 March 2009 that Selina had married a man named James.
 Jack did not attend.